 Entertainment & New Media Law Specialization

-Ranked 6th in Entertainment Law by the Hollywood Reporter, Loyola takes advantage of its prime location in Los Angeles to offer students a broad spectrum of courses taught by top faculty and industry leaders.
+Loyola takes advantage of its prime location in Los Angeles to offer students a broad spectrum of courses taught by top faculty and industry leaders.
 From protecting creative content, to negotiating deals with performers, distributors, and studios, the law is a part of the enterainment business.
-Loyola's Master of Science in Legal Studies (MLS) with a specialization in Entertainment Law can teach you what you need to be valuable and savvy in this industry.
+Loyola's Master of Science in Legal Studies (MLS) with a specialization in Entertainment & Media Law can teach you what you need to be valuable and savvy in this industry.

-The MLS program can be completed in one year, full-time or over the course of two years, part-time.
+The MLS program can be completed in two years of two years, part-time.
 Loyola offers evening courses as well as traditional day courses to provide greater flexibility for your schedule and lifestyle.
-The MLS Entertainment Law Specialization offers a great breadth and depth of courses to meet the needs of emerging and mid-career professionals across the industry.
+The MLS Entertainment & New Media Law Specialization offers a great breadth and depth of courses to meet the needs of emerging and mid-career professionals across the industry.

-The Entertainment Law Specialization will be recognized upon the satisfactory completion of 17 units of coursework in addition to the first-year course in Contracts and Legal Methods I and II.
-This includes 13 units of required courses and 4 units of electives.
+The Entertainment & New Media Law Specialization will be recognized upon the satisfactory completion of 17 units of coursework in addition to the first-year course in Contracts and Legal Methods I and II.
+These units consist of 10 units of required courses, and 7 units of electives.

 - Contracts (5 units)

 - Copyright Law (3 units)

 - Entertainment Law (3 units)